 Prior studies on zakat management that were reviewed here have provided us with various useful insights about issues and challenges surrounding the management of zakat fund.
 A number of recommendations including models or framework were proposed to improve particularly the distributions of zakat.
 Despite these suggestions, as stated earlier one of possible effects of the inefficiency of zakat management is the issue of surplus of zakat funds which are not allocated to eligible recipients.
 While there are prior studies that suggest ways to overcome the inefficiency of zakat distribution there is little empirical studies, however, have been undertaken on this issue by examining the zakat institution's accountability system and practices.
-Depth understanding over the accountability system and practices of zakat institutions may help the study to identify underlying factors that lead to inefficiency in zakat distribution.
-Identifying underlying factors that lead to 8 inefficiency in zakat distribution might help zakat institutions to undertake necessary steps in improving, for example, procedures and/ or processes of zakat fund distribution.
+Depth understanding over the accountability system and practices of zakat distribution.
+Identifying underlying factors that lead to inefficiency in zakat distribution might help zakat institutions to undertake necessary steps in improving, for example, procedures and/ or processes of zakat fund distribution.

-The discussion on Islamic accountability can be seen in a wider perspective that it involves the one's relationship with Allah and to other human beings.
-'Ignominy has been pitched on them, wherever they are, they shall get no security save a rope from Allah and a rope from men, (they may get protection).'
-(Surah Ali 'Imran: Verse No 112) The relationship to Allah can be counted through the word 'hisab', which is repeated in the Al-Quran for more than eight times (Askary & Clarke, 1997).
-The word 'hisab' reflects 'account', which brings a universal sense relating to one's obligation to account to Allah and to other mankind.
-In this sense, every Muslim has an 'account' with Allah, in 'recording' all good and bad deeds, which will continue until the death.
+The discussion on Islamic accountability can be seen in a wider perspective that it involves the one's relationship with Allah and to other human beings. ,Ignominy has been pitched on them, wherever they are, they shall get no security save a rope from Allah and a rope from men, (they may get protection).'
+(Surah Ali 'Imran: Verse No 112) The relationship to Allah can be counted through the word ,hisab', which is repeated in the Al-Quran for more than eight times (Askary & Clarke, 1997).
+The word hisab' reflects ,account', which brings 2 universal sense relating to one's obligation to account to Allah and to other mankind.
+In this sense, every Muslim has an ,account' with Allah, in ,recording' all good and bad deeds, which will continue until the death.

-And, for Allah, the accounts for all his servants will be delivered to the mankind on the day of judgement. ,To Allah belongs whatever is in the heaven and whatever is in the earth; and if you disclose whatever is in your 9 heart or keep it hidden, Allah will call you to account for it; then He will forgive whomsoever He pleases and punish whomsoever He pleases, and Allah is potent over everything.\('\text{Surah Al-Baqara: Verse No 284}\),And how many a city rebelled against the Commandments of its Lord and His
+And, for Allah, the appoints for all his servants will be delivered to the mankind on the day of judgement. ,To Allah belongs whatever is in the heaven and whatever is in the earth; and if you disclose whatever is in your 9 heart or keep it hidden, Allah will call you to account for it; then He will forgive whomsoever He pleases and punish whomsoever He pleases, and Allah is potent over everything.'
+(Surah Al-Baqara: Verse No 284) ,And how many a city rebelled against the Commandments of its Lord and His